-- 1. Start the installer.
-Copy the installation file to the Windows system that will run the Bromium products. - 2.
+- 1. Copy the installation file to the Windows system that will run the Bromium products. - 2.
 Double-click the installation file. - 3.
 In the setup wizard, click Next. - 4.
 Accept the license agreement.
 Read the license agreement and select I Agree. - 5.
 Click Next. - 6.
 Enter or browse to the location in which you want to install the software.
-The default is C:\Program Files\Bromium - 7.
-Enter the URL of the server on which you will run the controller.
-Click Next. - 8.
-Click Next to begin platform installation.
+The default is C:\Program Files\Bromium\vSentry